lightning-tv/solid/docs/intro/realworldperformance.md

 ## Performance Comparison

 So, how do these apps measure up in real-world performance?
-I tested both versions with a 20x CPU slowdown and cached networks using Chrome’s performance inspector.
+I tested both versions with a 20x CPU slowdown and cached network response using Chrome’s performance inspector.

 <div style="display: flex; justify-content: center; gap: 30px">
   <figure>